-Master of Arts in teaching for secondary education
+Master of Arts in Teaching for secondary education

 The Master of Arts in Teaching (M.A.T.) is designed for students who have completed a bachelor's degree in a non-education program with appropriate teaching majors and minors, and who desire both a master's degree and Michigan Standard Teaching Certification at either the secondary level.
 Teaching certification can be earned prior to completing the master's degree requirements.
 Each of the M.A.T. programs consist of graduate-level courses (several involving work with children in a school setting) and field experiences (pre-student teaching for one semester and student teaching for one semester).